| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 Rome.
 If I hadn’t started travelling I’d have run out

+of things much more quickly than I have.
 In your writing you often describe things that are so

 obvious they’ve become all but invisible.
 There is a quality of looking